 Calamari Ripieni alla Siciliana

-A classic dish from the Sicilian coast.
-Small squid are filled with a fragrant mix of breadcrumbs, garlic, herbs, and pine nuts, then briefly seared and gently simmered in a light tomato sauce.
-Elegant and refined, perfect as a starter or light main dish.
+Calamari ripieni alla Siciliana is a classic dish from the Sicilian coastal region.
+Small squid are stuffed with a mixture of bread, pine nuts, anchovy, capers and herbs, briefly seared and then gently braised in a light tomato sauce.
+Elegant yet homely in character, suitable as a starter or as a light main course with some bread or pasta.

 Serves: 4

-• 3 slices stale white bread or 80 g breadcrumbs
+• 3 slices stale white bread (without crust) or approx. 80 g breadcrumbs

 • 2 anchovy fillets